Stockholm travel guide

 There is a busy jazz scene in Stockholm, and there is plenty of live music of all types to enjoy, with a number of popular festivals.
 There is something happening seven days a week, so pick up a copy of What's On, available at nearly every hotel and tourist centre, to find entertainment listings for Stockholm.

 Västerlånggatan Street in Gamla Stan has good antique shops, while Kungsgatan is home to the Drottninggatan pedestrian mall.
 The renowned Gallerian shopping centre in Sergels Torg has a variety of high-street and brand-name outlets to browse through, and nearby department stores include NK and Åhléns.
 The PUB department store is located in Hötorget.
-On Södermalm Island, the hip shopping district of SOFO has plenty of popular fashion stores to explore, as well as jewellery, craft and fine art galleries.
-The Hornstullstrand Street Market, at the western waterfront, has a plethora of bargains including clothing by up-and-coming young designers and funky costume jewellery.

 Most shops in Stockholm are open 10am to 6pm from Monday to Friday, and from 10am till lunch on Saturday.